-Could line the box with half inch polystyrene, but no need as the warmth from the electronics will prevent freezing and will allow it to cool better in the summer.
+Warmth from the electronics will prevent freezing and not insulating the box will allow it to cool better in the summer.
 Being below ground also helps.

 Ideally in the case of lots of households it's better to provide a small shed for any householder to use.